eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-02-instrument.md

 #### 2.3.4 Signal Processing

-Signal Processsing encompasses all the electrical components necessary to:
+Signal Processing encompasses all the electrical components necessary to:
--   control PMTs
+-   Control PMTs.
--   Amplify and Process analog PMT signals into digital data that are sent to ~~Spigot~~ Sortware (via the Dell PC and router).
+-   Amplify and process analog PMT signals into digital data that are sent to Sortware (via the Dell PC and router).
--   Signal Processing Main Components
+-   Signal Processing Main Components:
     -   Logarithmic (log) and Linear (lin) Pre-amplifiers (preamps).
-    -   Analg-to-Digital Converters (ADCs)
+    -   Analog-to-Digital Converters (ADCs).

 #### 2.3.5 Sort Electronics

-The Sort Electronics Subsystem is comprised of all the electronic components necessary for sorting particles.
-Including:
+The Sort Electronics Subsystem comprises all the electronic components necessary for sorting particles, including:
--   Trasnferring sort gating information from ~~Spigot~~ Sortware into the hardware look-up tables
+-   Transferring sort gating information from Sortware into the hardware look-up tables.
 -   Applying the hardware look-up table information and data provided by Signal Processing to make sort/no sort decisions.
 -   Controlling electrical components involved in the sorting of individual drops:
-    -   Drop Formation
+    -   Drop Formation.
-    -   Drop Tracking
+    -   Drop Tracking.
-    -   Drop Deflection
+    -   Drop Deflection.
--   Sort Electronics Subsytem Main Components
+-   Sort Electronics Subsystem Main Components:
-    -   Circuit boards for hardware look-up tables
+    -   Circuit boards for hardware look-up tables.
-    -   Counters
+    -   Counters.
-    -   Piezo Drive
+    -   Piezo Drive.
-    -   Stream Deflection
+    -   Stream Deflection.
-    -   High Voltage Deflection Plates
+    -   High Voltage Deflection Plates.
-    -   Control circuitry
+    -   Control circuitry.
-    -   Note: Many of these components are housed in the Electronics Console
+    -   Note: Many of these components are housed in the Electronics Console.

 #### 2.3.6 Sample Collection

 After droplets are formed and deflected from the sample stream, the Sample Collection Subsystem is responsible for collecting the droplets.

 The options for sorting are:
--   Standard 5ml test tubes
+-   Standard 5ml test tubes.
--   24, 48, 96 well plates
+-   24, 48, 96 well plates.
--   microscope slides
+-   Microscope slides.

 Sample Collection Subsystem Main Components:

--   Well Deposition Unit (WDU)
+-   Well Deposition Unit (WDU):
-    -   Two-Axis moveable tray powered by stepper motors and controlled by the User via the ~~Spigot~~ Sortware interface.
+    -   Two-Axis movable tray powered by stepper motors and controlled by the User via the Sortware interface.
-    -   The tray can hold a well plate or use attachments for test tubes or microscope slides
+    -   The tray can hold a well plate or use attachments for test tubes or microscope slides.

 #### 2.3.7 Monitoring

-The Monitoring Subsystem enables the User to oberserve in real-time:
+The Monitoring Subsystem enables the User to observe in real-time:
--   data acquired by the inFlux
+-   Data acquired by the inFlux.
--   Feedback on system settings
+-   Feedback on system settings.
--   View close-up images necessary for proper adjustment and monitoring of the instrument
+-   View close-up images necessary for proper adjustment and monitoring of the instrument.

--   Monitoring Subsystem Main Components
+Monitoring Subsystem Main Components:
-    -   Software interface
+-   Software interface.
-    -   Triple LCD Camera Monitors
+-   Triple LCD Camera Monitors.
-    -   Oscilliscope
+-   Oscilloscope.

--   Monitoring System Auxillar Components
+Monitoring System Auxiliary Components:
-    -   Pressure readouts
+-   Pressure readouts.
-    -   Drop Position indicator
+-   Drop Position indicator.
-    -   Master Clock
+-   Master Clock.